michaelfig/SwingSet/docs/delivery.md

 B.deliver(
   slotID=40b,
   method='foo',
-  argsString='[{@qclass: "ref", index: 0i},
+  body='[{@qclass: "ref", index: 0i},
          {@qclass: "ref", index: 1i},
         ]',
   argSlots=[-30b, 40b])
 }
 ```

-B's comms library deserializes argsStrings, replacing "refs" with other
+B's comms library deserializes bodys, replacing "refs" with other objects.
-objects.
-The first one encountered looks up `index=0` in `argSlots` and sees
+The first one encountered looks up `index=0` in `argSlots` and sees "-30b",
-"-30b", which is negative, so it is an import.
-This is not yet present in B's
+which is negative, so it is an import.
+This is not yet present in B's table
-table (`!vatSlotsB.has(-30b)`), so a new proxy is created (which remembers
+(`!vatSlotsB.has(-30b)`), so a new proxy is created (which remembers "-30b"
-"-30b" internally), and this proxy is inserted into the slowly-forming
+internally), and this proxy is inserted into the slowly-forming argument
-argument graph.
+graph.

 The second `ref` encountered cites `index=1`, which maps to "40b".
 This is
 positive, so it must be a previously-exported object.
 This object (i.e.